Gaetano Letizia: Club career

 Born in Naples, Letizia made his senior debut with Pianura in Serie D. In the summer of 2010 he joined Aversa Normanna.

 On 27 July 2012, Letizia moved to Carpi in a co-ownership deal.
 On 24 August 2013 he made his Serie B debut, starting in a 0–1 defeat against Ternana; Letizia scored his first goal on 26 December, netting his side's second of a 3–1 win at Virtus Lanciano.

-On 7 July 2017, he moved to newly promoted Benevento on a three year contract.
+On 7 July 2017, he moved to newly promoted Benevento on a three-year contract.

+On 1 September 2023, Letizia moved on loan to Feralpisalò.

+On 29 August 2024, Letizia's contract with Benevento was terminated by mutual consent.

+On 3 October 2024, Letizia returned to Feralpisalò on a two-season contract.

+On 9 January 2025, Letizia was loaned by Pescara until the end of the season, with Pescara holding an obligation to make the transfer permanent in case of their promotion to Serie B. Pescara was promoted, making the transfer permanent.